dstrack/strack-software-delete-check-plugin/README.md

-# strack-software-delete-check-plugin
+README:

-Oracle Apex - Process plugin for checking that a table row is deletable
+Plugin for checking that a table row is deletable.

 When you encounter the ORA-02292 error when you attempt to delete a row then use this plugin to hide the delete button.